-• Run the Nullness checker examples (see Section 3.4).
+• Run the Nullness checker examples (see Section 3.5).

 JSR 308 extends the Java language to permit annotations to appear on types, as in List<@NonNull String> (see Section 2.1).
 This change will be part of the Java 7 language.
-We recommend that you write annotations in comments, as in List</@NonNull/ String> (see Section 2.11).
+We recommend that you write annotations in comments, as in List</@NonNull/ String> (see Section 11.3).
 The JSR 308 compiler still reads such annotations, but this syntax permits you to use a compiler other than the JSR 308 compiler.
-For example, you can compile your code with a Java 5 compiler, and you can use a checker as an external tool in an IDE such as Eclipse.
+For example, you can compile your code with a Java 5 compiler, and you can use a checker as an external tool in an IDE.

-11.3.3 Building from source
+15.3.3 Building from source